No Pre-Licensing Required — No Fingerprinting Required

 Property & Casualty

-$49 combined sitting
+$49 combined exam fee sitting

 Auto, home, commercial & liability insurance